aditsuru-git/aethel/docs/frontend/wireframe-docs.md

   - we can store files as md files or contents of the files in a sql db
   - images will be stored saperately and called with a url(in same folder as md files)
   - click on a file to open in editor
-  - ~~click save button(not in layout yet) to save changes~~ Saving changes will be in real time via websockets, frontend should listen to an `event` and update the UI with "changes saved" - **Edited by Adi**
+  - Saving changes will be in real time via websockets, frontend should listen to an `event` and update the UI with "changes saved" -
 - **Bottom Bar**
   - Settings button (gear icon)
   - "Other Tabs" indicator/switcher